deepdrive/problem-worker/README.md

 # the container will run on boot and restart if it dies.
 # c.f. https://docs.docker.com/engine/reference/run/#restart-policies---restart

-# Now stop the instance and create an image to fully bake our new eval VM
+# Now stop the instance and create an image to fully bake our new eval VM!
 ```